Last updated: 14th July 2020 - 2pm

 If you are a young person (aged under 19) applying for a full time course

+If you declared any additional support needs in your application, we will also be in touch regarding these.
 If you have an Education, Health and Care Plan then your application will also be subject to a formal request for consultation by the Local Authority and review by our SEND Admissions Panel to ensure we can meet your needs.
-If you have declared that you have any additional support needs we will be in touch to find out more about this.

 If you are an Adult or Part Time Learner